-Presented by The Legal Aid Society and hosted by St. Francis College, this day-long training will inform advocates, defenders and members of the private bar on the momentous changes to New York criminal procedure that will take effect in January.
-It features the advocates who were instrumental in passing the reforms, including those who helped draft the statutory language.
-Limited seating available!
+Presented by The Legal Aid Society and hosted by St. Francis College, this day-long training informed advocates, defenders and members of the private bar on the momentous changes to New York criminal procedure that will take effect in January.
+It featured the advocates who were instrumental in passing the reforms, including those who helped draft the statutory language.

 Featuring the leading experts on the reforms:

 Peter Mitchell – Director of Training, The Legal Aid Society’s Criminal Defense Practice

 Marie Ndiaye – Supervising Attorney, Decarceration Project at The Legal Aid Society

 John Schoeffel – Staff Attorney, The Legal Aid Society’s Criminal Defense Practice